slate-app/slate-api/docs/Slate API.md

 Message contains general message from server.
 Errors will contain validation errors messages when making invalid api request. (not supported yet, as we only have read access).
-Response field is reserved for actuall response body.
+Response field is reserved for actual response body.

 ## Browsing works
-To access all works kept in Slate you need to access /work endpoint.
+To access all work kept in Slate you need to access /work endpoint.

 ```php
 $client = new GuzzleHttp\Client();